 On Friday and Saturday, participants had the option of attending sessions on a wide range of topics including “Contemporary Issues Around LGBTQ Adolescent Health,” “HIV Related Stress, Disclosure and Prevention,” and “Trans and GNC Health & Well-Being.”
 Saturday’s poster session featured over 75 posters showcasing LGBTQ health topics from a wide variety of perspectives.
 Throughout the weekend, attendees used the hashtag #LGBTQHealthConf to post photos, pose questions, and share presentation takeaways.

 Early career professionals, scholars, and graduate students were invited to attend a Professional Development Institute hosted on Sunday at Center on Halsted.
 Attendees could choose to join the service track or research track for presentations, workshops, and lunch with industry experts, funded scholars, and NIH program officers.

 The conference was sponsored by the National Institute on Minority Health and Health Disparities, The Calamus Foundation, the Centers for Disease Control and Prevention, the American Foundation for Suicide Prevention, Northwestern Medicine, Third Coast Center for AIDS Research, and Northwestern University Office of the Provost.
-More photos will be uploaded and the conference schedule will remain on the conference website.
+The conference schedule will remain on our conference website.